 There are multiple ways you can get help from Atkins Library!

-Visit our main service desk located on the first floor, near our main entrance.
+Visit our Information & Research Desk located on the first floor, near our main entrance.
 Stop here to ask us any questions you have!
 We have research librarians stationed on the righthand side of this desk to assist with any research-related questions you have.

 For questions on library technology, you can visit our Tech Desk at the top of the stairs on our second floor.

-For immediate questions, use the instant messaging system on our website to live chat with us.
-This chat is not staffed 24/7, so in cases where we aren't available, you can email us your questions at email@example.com.
+For immediate questions, use the instant messaging system on our website or in the box to the left to chat with us.
+This chat is not staffed 24/7, so in cases where we aren't available, you can email us your questions at firstname.lastname@example.org.
 You might also find your question answers in our list of Library FAQs.
 Visit our Ask Atkins page to access live chat and see these common questions.

 You can also email me, your course librarian, with questions you have regarding the library.
 My email is email@example.com.